Hydrospheredata/hydro-serving/docs/quickstart/tutorials/monitoring-external-models.md

 The document **must** contain the following top-level members, describing the interface of your model:

 * `name`: the name of the registered model.
 This name uniquely identifies a collection of model versions, registered within the Hydrosphere platform.
-* `contract`: the interface of the registered model.
-This member describes inputs and outputs of the model, as well as other complementary metadata, such as model signature, and data profile for each field.
+* `signature`: the interface of the registered model.
+This member describes inputs and outputs of the model, as well as other complementary metadata, such as data profile for each field.

 A document **may** contain additional top-level members, describing other details of your model.